As much as I always try to keep my ingredients cost at a minimum, butter is the one thing I know I can never be stingy about in baking.

 Butter plays a critical role in the leavening of baked goods.
 As mentioned, butter is about 80% fat and 15% water.
 The water portion of the butter evaporates during the baking process and becomes steam.
 The steam raises the dough or batter which makes them rise.

 In pastries like croissants, butter is laminated in each individual layer of the dough which gives them their classic flaky texture.

 Going back to the baguette vs. brioche example, the lack of moisture and the harder texture of lean bread also make them go stale a lot quicker.

 From my experience, baguettes can hardly last two days.
-Butter enriched bread, on the other hand, will stay soft for up to four days at room temperature.
+Butter-enriched bread, on the other hand, will stay soft for up to four days at room temperature.

-Butter at Different Temperature
+Butter at Different Temperatures

 Used at different temperatures, butter can have a completely different effect on your baked goods.
 Below I will explain how.

 Cold butter is most often used in pastries and biscuits.
 When the little chunks of butter that are infused in your dough get exposed to heat, they melt and the water in the butter evaporates.
 As the water evaporates, it lifts the pastry, creates layers in the dough, and makes it flaky.